-Should you wait for the first OLED TV?
-Will they be affordable?
-And what are the advantages of OLED technology?
-Read on to find out all about the latest bigscreen buzzword.
+But just what is OLED?
+Are they worth it?
+And what are the advantages of an OLED TV?
+Read on to find out all about the latest big screen buzzword.

 What's the difference between OLED and LED?

 Everything.
 They might sound alike, but the processes are completely different.
-OLED stands for Organic Light-Emitting Diode, with 'organic' referring to the carbon film that's sat between two conductors.
-OLED panels emit their own light when an electric current is passed through, whereas cells in a LCD display are transmissive - they require an external light source for brightness.
+OLED stands for Organic Light-Emitting Diode, with "organic" referring to the carbon film that sits inside the panel before the glass screen.
+OLED panels emit their own light when an electric current is passed through, whereas cells in a LCD display require an external light source, like a giant backlight, for brightness.

-Until now there's been a question mark about longevity of OLED panels, while production lines have been impossible to make profitable due to high failure rates.
+For years there was a question mark about longevity of OLED panels, while production lines have been impossible to make profitable due to high failure rates.
 But years of innovation from companies like LG and Samsung have not only made it easier to create OLED TVs, but much more affordable, too.

 What are the advantages of OLED?

 Gamers and home cinema aficionados are going to absolutely love OLED.
-Having tried it ourselves, we can vouch for the lightning-quick - and we mean it - responsiveness of the panel.
-It's rated at around 1,000 (some say higher) times faster than a LED-backlit LCD panel, but it's superior to plasma tech, too.
+It's rated at around 1,000 (some say higher) times faster than a standard LED-backlit LCD panel, and it's superior to the now-discontinued plasma tech, too.

-As well as being completely devoid of blur, and so much more detailed, even during fast-moving video, light output is controlled in each pixel so very localised dimming is possible.
+As well as being completely devoid of blur, and so much more detailed, light output is controlled in each pixel individually so very localised dimming is possible.

-The result is awesomely deep blacks and bright, peak whites, as well as improved colour accuracy - and all from a form factor that's just a few millimetres in depth, so much lighter than standard TVs.
-That slimness is down to sub-pixels that self-luminate, meaning no bulky backlight is needed, which in turns means more power efficiency.
+The result is awesomely deep blacks and bright, peak whites, as well as improved color accuracy - and all from a form factor that's just a few millimetres in depth and much lighter than standard TVs.

 Are Samsung and LG's OLED TVs exactly the same?